Market & Trends

 Insurers are also deploying needs assessment AI to identify cross-sell opportunities within their existing commercial book.
 An insurer that holds a fire policy for a mid-market manufacturer can use AI to analyse the account and identify that the manufacturer lacks business interruption cover, has no product liability despite distributing to retail channels, and has a fleet of 15 vehicles not covered under a commercial motor fleet policy.
 This analysis, delivered to the serving broker as an AI-generated account review, combines insurer data interests with broker service capability and is acceptable under IRDAI's commercial terms as long as disclosure requirements are met.

-Within the broker channel, technology-enabled brokers, defined as IRDAI-licensed brokers whose primary client interface is digital rather than in-person, accounted for an estimated INR 2,100 crore of commercial premium in FY2024-25, up from INR 1,100 crore in FY2022-23.
-This segment is growing at approximately 38% annually against 11% for traditional brokers, reflecting the attractiveness of the digital broker model for SME commercial accounts.
+Within the broker channel, technology-enabled brokers, defined as IRDAI-licensed brokers whose primary client interface is digital rather than in-person, are growing their commercial premium materially faster than traditional brokers.
+The growth reflects the attractiveness of the digital broker model for SME commercial accounts, where speed and transparent multi-insurer comparison matter more than in-person relationship management.

-PolicyBazaar Business, the dominant commercial aggregator by volume, reported INR 820 crore in commercial premium in FY2024-25, representing 34% growth year-on-year.
-The platform's strongest growth segments were professional indemnity for IT services firms, commercial cyber liability for small businesses, and group health for SME employers.
-These three lines share a common characteristic: they are relatively standardised, can be priced through a questionnaire without a site survey, and appeal to business buyers who are comfortable completing online transactions for financial products.
+Digital aggregators and direct insurer platforms are concentrated in a small set of standardised lines: professional indemnity for IT services firms, commercial cyber liability for small businesses, group health for SME employers, and small property and shopkeeper packages.
+These lines share a common characteristic: they are relatively standardised, can be priced through a questionnaire without a site survey, and appeal to business buyers who are comfortable completing online transactions for financial products.
+PolicyBazaar's business arm is the most visible commercial aggregator by volume, while Digit and Acko are extending algorithm-underwritten architectures from their consumer bases into micro-SME commercial lines.

 Motor fleet insurance, which represents a significant share of total commercial premium, shows a mixed picture.
 Commercial fleet policies above 25 vehicles remain predominantly broker-placed due to the complexity of fleet risk assessment, claims management, and policy administration.
-Fleets of 5-15 vehicles are increasingly being captured by direct digital platforms and technology-enabled brokers.
-IRDAI's commercial vehicle data shows that approximately 22% of commercial fleet policies below INR 2 lakh annual premium were placed through digital channels in FY2024-25, compared to 14% in FY2022-23.
+Smaller fleets of roughly 5 to 15 vehicles are increasingly being captured by direct digital platforms and technology-enabled brokers, and the digital share of small-ticket commercial vehicle policies has been rising steadily year on year.

 Bima Sugam as the Infrastructure Layer for AI Distribution